 1. Problem Discovery and Enquiry

 Thripthi starts by investigating the root causes of the black spot’s persistence.
 Through in-depth interviews, observations, and experiments, she engages with 74 stakeholders, including residents, shopkeepers, and BBMP staff.
 This human-centered approach uncovers key issues: irregular waste collection, lack of land ownership, absence of streetlights, and behavior patterns leading people to dump waste at this location.
-She went through 6 levels of authority to work on one problem on that street - Junior Health Inspector , Police, Assistant Executive Engineer, Supervisor, Ward Engineer, and Control Room
+She went through 6 levels of authority to work on one problem on that street - Junior Health Inspector , Police, Assistant Executive Engineer, Supervisor, Ward Engineer, and Control Room [ Link to zonal contact details of solid waste management officers in BBMP ]

 2. Formulating a Solution Strategy